terascope/standard-assets/docs/operations/sort.md

 ```

 ### Sort DataWindows by descending values

-This is an example of a sorting DataWindows by desc
+Example of a job sorting on DataWindows by desc

-Example Job
 ```json
 {
     "name" : "testing",